eldada/command-examples/artifactory/README.md

 ```

 ### Benchmark from a Pod
-You can run this from within a pod in Kubernetes
+You can run these tests from within a pod in Kubernetes
 ```shell
 # Deploy a pod with the needed tools
 kubectl apply -f https://github.com/eldada/kubernetes-scripts/raw/master/yaml/podWithTools.yaml